 Enjoyment - 10

 I said it once and I'll say it again.
 Boku no Pico is a masterpiece among masterpieces.
 It is just simply outstanding. read more

 But where's the genre for catholic priests who need a quick fap before bedtime?
+Those who need to choke the bishop to some tender underdeveloped ass?
 Well I have news for you!
 No longer may the pedo priest suffer in silence.
 No longer may they settle for lolitas.
-For almost like divine providence they have been blessed with this modern masterpiece, Boku no Pico!
+For almost like divine providence, they have been blessed with this modern masterpiece, Boku no Pico!

 It's hard to judge the art since I had to look away at 99% of it.
 But from what I accidentally watched, the catholic priest will be pleased.
 Also if you're a masochist, this is an ideal form of self torture.

-If you want to be scarred for life, and I mean scarred like walking in on your parents having sex, then by all means go for it. read more
+If you want to be scarred for life, and I mean scarred like walking in on your parents having sex, then by all means go for it.
+This is the "2 Girls 1 Cup" challenge of the anime community. read more

 On the surface of things, Boku No Pico is nothing more than a very well animated shota with lots of sex scenes.
 But it's what lies beneath, what goes unsaid that makes this a somewhat disturbing OVA, more so than the following two episodes that also feature Pico.